ChasJutaro/NetEaseLibGen/README.md

 **Possible Bugs**
- -  The final library of my "test" library is missing 1 song.
-This will be fixed in the next commit.
+ -  ~~The final library of my "test" library is missing 1 song.
+This will be fixed in the next commit.~~
- - Bugs arising due to multiple songs performed by different artists. i.e, a song by the original, and 2 other cover versions.
+ - ~~Bugs arising due to multiple songs performed by different artists. i.e, a song by the original, and 2 other cover versions.~~
+ - cornercases of the above 2 categories that are not exposed with my library

 **TODO list**